On cohesive powers of linear orders: Cohesive powers of computable copies of omega

+\begin{proof} As explained above, it follows from~\cite{Moses}*{Section~3} that a computable copy $\mc{L}$ of $\omega$ is computably isomorphic to the usual presentation if and only if $\mc{L}$ is $1$\nobreakdash-decidable.
+Thus we show that if $\mc{L}$ is a $1$\nobreakdash-decidable copy of $\omega$ and $C$ is cohesive, then $\prod_C \mc{L} \iso \omega + \zeta\eta$.

-\begin{proof} By Lemma~\ref{lem-StdInitSeg}, $\Pi_C \Nb$ has an initial segment of order-type $\omega$.
-To show that the non-standard blocks each have order-type $\zeta$, it suffices to show that every element of $\Pi_C \Nb$ has an $<_{\Pi_C \Nb}$-immediate successor and that every element of $\Pi_C \Nb$ except the first element has an $<_{\Pi_C \Nb}$-immediate predecessor.
+Let $\mc{L}$ be a $1$\nobreakdash-decidable copy of $\omega$, and let $C$ be cohesive.
+By Lemma~\ref{lem-StdInitSeg} and Theorem~\ref{thm-CoCeDenseCond}, $\prod_C \mc{L}$ consists of an initial standard block of order-type $\omega$ followed by a densely (without endpoints) ordered collection of non-standard blocks.
+It remains to show that each non-standard block has order-type $\zeta$.
+To do this, it suffices to show that every non-standard element of $\prod_C \mc{L}$ has an $\prec_{\prod_C \mc{L}}$\nobreakdash-immediate successor and an $\prec_{\prod_C \mc{L}}$\nobreakdash-immediate predecessor.